 Immune system – Natural antibiotic – Anti-infection

-- stimulates the immune system very effectively
+– stimulates, protects and reinforces the immune system very effectively (synergy with Ganoderma)

 – awakens the immune system, making it alert